Bibliome/alvisnlp/docs/reference/module/XMIImport.md

 ## Synopsis

-Reads files in XMI format using the AlvisNLP/ML proxy filesystem.
+Reads files in XMI format using the AlvisNLP proxy filesystem.

 **This module is experimental.**

 ## Description

 *XMIImport*reads <a href="#source" class="param">source</a> streams in XMI format.
-The source must contain documents and annotations using the AlvisNLP/ML proxy filesystem.
+The source must contain documents and annotations using the AlvisNLP proxy filesystem.

 See <a href="../module/XMIExport" class="module">XMIExport</a> .